kmaho17/shinpokered-rebalanced/README.md

 - Fixed a problem with undergoing multiple evolutions when taking a pokemon out of the daycare

 - Features:
+- PokeDex Area enhancements
+  - The AREA function of the PokeDex now takes the Super Rod into account
+  - It will also notify you if the Pokemon you are referencing is available on the currently loaded map
+  - If available on the current map, it will notify you if it can be found by walking, surfing, or by super rod
+  - The Cerulean Cave is an "unknown dungeon" so...
+    - Nest icons will not display for this location
+    - But the notification for the current map will still function
 - Psywave has been enhanced with a hidden mechanic
   - Psywave will now roll for damage multiple times and use the best roll
   - The number of times that damage is rolled is based on the target's current HP with more HP causing more re-rolls